- Ethereum News

 Underlying Ideology?

-Nearly from the onset, Ethereum was meant to be a non-profit endeavour.
-This remains true to this day, and has played a role in its regulatory acceptance.
+Nearly from the onset, Ethereum was meant to be a non-profit endeavor.
+This remains true to this day and has played a in its regulatory acceptance.

 Regulation?

-Unlike most cryptocurrencies, Ethereum has received endorsement from various high ranking regulatory officials in the United States as NOT being a security.
+Unlike most cryptocurrencies, Ethereum has received endorsement from various high-ranking regulatory officials in the United States as NOT being classified as a security.

 Ethereum presented an interesting case, as regulators noted that, although the asset may have begun its life as a security, it has since evolved beyond that classification.
-This is due to a lack of centralized oversight, and its ability to function autonomously with no direct benefactor.
+This is due to a lack of centralized oversight, and its ability to function autonomously with noect benefactor.

 This classification, however, may be precarious in the coming months.
-With an announced transition to POS, officials from the CFTC have noted that providing the ability to ‘stake’ tokens, may result in being classified as a security.
+With an announced transition to POS, officials from the CFTC have noted that providing the ability to ‘stake’ tokens may result in being classified as a security a possible concern to potential investors.

 You may like